instana/openapi/spec/descriptions/tagSyntheticSettings.md

 The API endpoints of this group can be used to manage Synthetic Locations, Synthetic Tests and Synthetic Credentials.

-## Important note
-Only users who are authenticated with two-factor authentication can work with the write operations for Synthetic Tests.
-This authentication provides an extra layer of security to make sure that only the verified users can create, modify or delete tests that can run through the Synthetic PoPs.

 ## Synthetic Location Properties:
 - **id** Unique identifier of the location resource.
 - **label** Friendly name of the location.